veryobinna/doc-mgt/README.md

 [![Build Status](https://travis-ci.org/andela-ookwuolisa/doc-mgt.png?branch=develop)](https://travis-ci.org/andela-ookwuolisa/doc-mgt)
 # doc-mgt

-A full stack document management system, complete with roles and privileges.
+This is a full stack document management system, complete with roles and privileges.
 Each document defines access rights; the document defines which roles can access it.
+An admin only can manage other users.
 Each document also specifies who created it and the date it was published.

 The application is available on Heroku [https://docs-mgt.herokuapp.com/]

 ### Table of Contents

+  - Functionalities
   - Technologies
-  - Functionalities
   - Setup and Installation
   - How to contribute
   - Limitations
   - Faqs

+### Functionalities

+Documents
+- Create documents
+- Update document
+- Delete document
+- Search for documents

 ### Technologies
 The technologies used are: